 - Protects against calcification and iron overloads

-Our vitamin E complex combines all 8 of the naturally occurring forms of vitamin E; tocopherols and tocotrienols.
+Absolutely Pure Vitamin E combines all 8 of the naturally occurring forms of vitamin E; tocopherols and tocotrienols.
 Research indicates that the body discriminates between natural and synthetic forms of vitamin E, favouring the natural form and largely excreting the synthetic version.

 Vitamin E acts as an antioxidant in the body which contributes to the protection of cells from oxidative stress caused by free radicals.
 Vitamin E is especially important because it protects the body from the detrimental effects of PUFAs which are ever-present in the modern diet.